conor-williams/AOCjava/README.md

 o unzip is a cygwin package
 o sh FIRST_JAVA.sh
-o these work with my inputfiles -- java code may need to be adjusted slightly for your input
+o these work with my inputfiles -- java code may need to be adjusted slightly for your input o note: a lot of java coding ahead...

 </pre>
 <h2>Java solutions to AOC</h2>